-REZALA.....made with chicken or mutton, coated with a layer of ghee and is fragrant with whole spices is an extremely popular dish in Kolkata.
-My love with rezala dates back to the 90's when I used to visit the famous Muslim Restaurants with my dear pals to taste Moghlai [as Muslim food is called there] dishes, and landed on Rezala one day and the rest is history.
+REZALA is cooked with chicken or mutton, these days vegetarians use cauliflower too.
+It is coated with a layer of ghee, whole spices make it flavourful.
+It's an extremely popular dish in Kolkata.
+My love affair with rezala dates back to the 90's when I used to visit the famous Muslim Restaurants with my dear pals to taste "Moglai" [as Muslim food is called there] dishes, and landed on Rezala one day, the rest is history.
 I mean you can easily make out why I cannot shed those few extra kilos even after regular exercise.
-Like an average Bengali, I am a foodie and very particular about it.
-The well known hotelier Anjan Chatterjee who has a chain of restaurants all over India says that the rezala owes its taste to the ingredients goes into it.
-These includes whole spices, kewra water[attar], milk or cream.
+Like an average Bengali, I am a foodie, proud about it.
+The well known hotelier Anjan Chatterjee who has a chain of restaurants all over India says rezala owes its taste to ingredients that goes into it.
+These includes whole spices, kewra water[attar], milk, cream.
 He says the popularity of rezala in Bengal is perhaps the fact that Bengalis prefer a tinge of sweetness in their food.

 Rezala goes extremely well with Rumali Roti.
 Due to my inability to prepare Rumali Roti I serve it with Luchi / Paratha.
 Though Mutton Rezala is more tastier and popular than the one made with chicken, I have come up with the latter this time.
-The mutton version some other day.
-Lets proceed with the recipe that I followed.
+The mutton version would come some other day.
+Lets proceed with the recipe that I followed, I forgot whose.

 INGREDIENTS :[FOR THE MARINATION] :